“His eyes were like a flame of fire” (Revelation 1:14)

 What must that have been like?

-What did people think as His eyes took in the whole room and stopped when they lit on them?
+What did people think when Jesus’ eyes took in the whole room and stopped when they lit on themselves?
 How did that feel?

 Jesus’ opponents dared Him to heal a man on the Sabbath.
 They brought into the synagogue a man with a withered hand, planted him right in front of the Lord, and they waited.
 And watched.
 “After looking around at them with anger, grieved at the hardness of their heart….”
 Jesus proceeded to heal the man.
 (Mark 3:5)